 Jessie Vineyard was established in 1994 after founder of Cristom Vineyards, Paul Gerrie, saw the potential of a steep, wooded, east-facing hillside when the property was purchased in 1992.
 When planting began in 1994, the vineyard was named after Paul’s paternal grandmother Jessie Summers.

 Jessie Vineyard tends to produce Pinot Noirs that exude an enticing scent of purple and blue floral notes that make the wine instantly appealing.
 Drawn in by the deep floral aromas and minerality, Jessie can also be recognized by savory aromas that often call to mind rare-beef.
 On the palate, black fruits and a deeper-darker-fuller mouth-feel and alluring texture can often characterize Jessie Vineyard Pinot Noirs.

 The views from the top of the east-facing Jessie Vineyard are some of Cristom’s most spectacular.
-On a clear day, the Cascade Mountains (including Mts.
-Jefferson, Hood, and Adams) sparkle.
-Named after Paul Gerrie’s paternal grandmother, Jessie Sommers, Jessie Vineyard is the steepest on the Cristom property.
-It is also the vineyard with the greatest elevation change and most diverse soils.
-First released in 1998, Jessie is typically deep, rich and floral with multiple layers of flavor.
+On a clear day, the Cascade Mountains (including Mt.
+Jefferson, Mt.
+Hood, and Mt.
+Adams) sparkle.
+First released with the 1998 vintage, Jessie is typically deep, rich and floral with multiple layers of flavor.